OA-WCVP/paper/04-introduction.md

 ### Aim
 Comprehensive species description, to combat the biodiversity crisis

-Naming is an essential service, enabling us to interact with existing bodies of knowledge - as Linneaus warned us: "if you do not know the names, your knowledge gets lost" (Linnaeus xxxx).
+Naming is an essential service, enabling us to interact with existing bodies of knowledge - as Linneaus warned us: *nomina si nescis, perit et cognitio rurem* (if you do not know the names, your knowledge gets lost) [@Linnaeus1792].
 Accurate naming is also essential to develop our understanding of new discoveries.
 We cannot protect what we have not named:  legislative protection of species cannot proceed without a formal species description.

 ### Taxonomic impediment